ninabarzh/orchard/resources/cheatsheets/Hashcat-cheatsheet.md

     $ ./hashcat64.bin -m 1000 -a 6 hashlist.txt crackstation.txt ?a?a

 The RockYou list is smaller. here was for the sake of time.
 As you start appending characters to wordlists  With more characters appended, he time it takes to completely cover all possible variations can grow exponentially.
 The RockYou and Cain wordlists are smaller.
-Those can be found on the [https://wiki.skullsecurity.org/Passwords|Skull Security wiki).
+Those can be found on the [Skull Security wiki](https://wiki.skullsecurity.org/Passwords).

     $ ./hashcat64.bin -m 1000 -a 6 hashlist.txt rockyou.txt ?a?a?a